Ms Jane Louise Schwager AO - Chairperson

 Dr Andrew Montague

-Andrew has extensive clinical and senior management experience within the health sector in both QLD and NSW.
+Andrew is the Chief Executive Central Coast Local Health District since August 2016 and has extensive clinical and senior management experience within the health sector in both QLD and NSW.

-Andrew has previously has worked as a General Practitioner, Director of Medical Services, Mercy Health and Aged Care Central Queensland; Deputy Director of Medical Services, Royal North Shore Hospital, Director of Medical Services Northern Beaches Health Service and Executive Director Operations for Northern Sydney Local Health District.
-He is a Board Member of Healthshare NSW Health and member of NSW Health e health Executive Council.
+Andrew’s previous roles include Director of Medical Services, Mercy Health and Aged Care Central Queensland; Deputy Director of Medical Services, Royal North Shore Hospital; Director of Medical Services Northern Beaches Health Service and Director Operations, Northern Sydney Local Health District.

 Mr Bradley Twynham